Gannett Building: History

-In 2014 it was announced that Gannett was selling the Gannett building and moving the Democrat and Chronicle to a new building at the corner of Main Street and Clinton Ave on the former Midtown Plaza site.
+In 2014, it was announced that Gannett was selling the Gannett building and moving the Democrat and Chronicle to a new building at the corner of Main Street and Clinton Avenue on the former Midtown Plaza site.
 At 153,350 sqft, the Gannett building is considerably larger than the new headquarters, which is 42,000 sqft.
-The paper no longer needed the considerable space in the new digital age where newsprint in the United States is on the decline and the building which includes the space that formerly held the presses is expensive to maintain.
+The paper no longer needed the considerable space in the new digital age, where newsprint in the United States is on the decline, and the building, which includes the space that formerly held the presses, is expensive to maintain.
 As of April 2014, the Gannett building was on the market for sale at an asking price of $3.5 million.
 The Democrat and Chronicle moved to its new location on May 2, 2016.

-After the departure of the newspaper, the building was renvovated to house 94 one and two-bedroom lofts, along with commercial space under the name The Edmond.
+After the departure of the newspaper, the building was renovated to house 94 one and two-bedroom lofts, along with commercial space under the name The Edmond.